ianawilson/django-localflavor-us/README.rst

   ``forms.USPSSelect`` field and stores the two-letter U.S Postal Service abbreviation in the database.

+* models.USZipCodeField: A model field that forms represent as a ``forms.USZipCodeField`` field and stores a U.S. zipcode in a valid format.

 Additionally, a variety of choice tuples are provided in ``us.us_states``, allowing customized model and form fields, and form presentations, for subsets of U.S states, territories and U.S Postal Service